-When you use the basic and trial licenses, the Elasticsearch security features are disabled by default.
-To enable them:
+When you use the trial license, X-Pack security is disabled by default.
+To enable it:

 Stop Kibana.
 The method for starting and stopping Kibana varies depending on

 how you installed it.
 For example, if you installed Kibana from an archive

 .zip), stop it by entering